stencila/stencila/README.md

 ## 👋 Introduction

-Stencila is a platform for authoring, sharing and publishing dynamic, data-driven documents.
-Our aim is to lower the barriers for creating and collaborating on data-driven documents and make it easier to create beautiful, interactive, and semantically rich, articles, web pages and applications from them.
+Stencila is a platform for authoring, collaborating on, and publishing dynamic, data-driven documents.
+Our aim is to lower the barriers for creating data-driven documents and make it easier to create beautiful, interactive, and semantically rich, articles, web pages and applications from them.

 ## 📈 Status